kaputnikGo/PilferShush_Scanner/README.md

     - PROD: s5 G900P 7.1.2 (25) (LineageOS 14.1, F-Droid)

  **TODO**
+ - check AudioBundle fields, rem jammer types etc
  - fix permissions check functions
  - check AudioSettings and deps for use with AudioBundle
- - check AudioBundle fields, rem jammer types
  - make for FDroid
  - scanner as a foreground service
  - analysis view for spectrogram wav file?